Distinguished Adjunct Professor of Law

-David M. Epstein has been a faculty member at NYLS since 1991.
+David M. Epstein has been a faculty member at New York Law School since 1991.
 He currently teaches Legal Practice and Drafting: Contracts.
-During his law school career he has also taught Legal Reasoning, Writing and Research and Principles of Legal Analysis, as well as upper-level electives.
-He has also served as the Law School’s research specialist, aiding students with their basic legal research skills.
+During his law school career, he also taught Legal Reasoning, Writing and Research and Principles of Legal Analysis as well as upper-level electives.
+He has also served as NYLS’s research specialist, aiding students with their basic legal research skills.

-Professor Epstein is the author of current edition of the seven-volume Eckstrom’s Licensing in Foreign and Domestic Operations and the co-author of the New York Evidence Courtroom Manual.
+Professor Epstein is the author of the fourth edition of the seven-volume Eckstrom’s Licensing in Foreign and Domestic Operations and the co-author of the New York Evidence Courtroom Manual.
 He is also the co-author of the Teacher’s Handbook to The Lawyer’s Craft.

 In 1995, Professor Epstein opened his private practice in Old Bethpage, New York.
 As a solo practitioner, he focused on commercial, criminal, and appellate practice.